khaleds5769/sep11-freedom-project/entries/entry03.md

 ## Engineering Design Process:

-Currently where I am in the `Engineering Design Process` is that I am testing and researching the different functions/names for firebase.
+Currently where I am in the `Engineering Design Process` is that I am testing and researching the different code [functions](https://firebase.google.com/docs/functions/?authuser=0#how_does_it_work) and how to run functions locally for firebase.
 Firebase has the same functions as the other languages, however, it may have a different name.

 ## Skills: